yretenai/titania/README.md

 Cross-platform unofficial userland library for the Sony PlayStation DualSense Controller, and the PlayStation Access Controller.

+Currently tested to work on Linux 6.15, macOS 26, and Windows 11.
+Android and BSD support is theoretical, but should work as long as hidapi works.
+More platforms could be supported in the future if hidapi adds support for it.

 Note: this is not a driver, it directly interacts with the raw HID endpoints via an API.
 Library consumers will need to poll the API and do input logic on their own.
 While a joystick API is in my future plans, developing drivers is a huge pain.